codeforkjeff/S275_ETL/README.md

 # Development Process

-- Create one or more .sql files with the commands that you want to run.

-- Add a new, appropriately-named function to `S275.py` to run your .sql files.
+If you are changing the SQL files and Python code, you can probably re-run `create_derived_tables()` instead of everything, to save some time.
+You could further selectively re-run only parts of that function to save time, if you feel confident about the dependencies.
+For details, see the code in `S275.py`.

-Make sure the code runs successfully in both SQL Server and sqlite. .sql files should be written in SQL Server dialect where standard SQL isn't possible;
+.sql files should be written in SQL Server dialect where standard SQL isn't possible;
-see the `execute_sql_file()` in `S275.py` for the code that translates to sqlite.
+see the `execute_sql_file()` in `S275.py` for the code that translates SQL to the dialect for sqlite.

-- Document your new command in this README (above).

 # Credits